deedy5/ddgs/README.md

         region: us-en, uk-en, ru-ru, etc. Defaults to us-en.
         safesearch: on, moderate, off.
 Defaults to "moderate".
         timelimit: d, w, m.
 Defaults to None.
         num_results: number of results.
-Defaults to None.
+Defaults to 10.
         page: page of results.
 Defaults to 1.
         backend: A single or list of backends.
 Defaults to "auto".
-                - "all" : all engines are used
-                - "auto" : random 3 engines are used
         resolution: high, standart.
 Defaults to None.
         duration: short, medium, long.
 Defaults to None.
         license_videos: creativeCommon, youtube.
 Defaults to None.